Home / Health & Wellness Articles / Family Matters / Talking to Children about Divorce

 Talking to Children about Divorce

-“Tell your children when it is fully decided on,” says Tanya Croucher, family support specialist at Centerstone.
+Talking to children about divorce is one of the most important, and delicate, conversations a parent can have.
+The way this message is communicated can shape how a child processes the situation and adapts to their new reality.
+“Tell your children when it is fully decided on,” says Tanya Croucher, Care Specialist at Centerstone.
 “It is best to prevent any confusion in this scenario.”

 • Reassurance.
-“Try to approach any conversations on their level,” says Lovett.
-“Every family is different, and communication styles might differ depending on that, but try to avoid coming from an angry place.
+“Try to approach any conversations on their level,” Croucher adds.
+“Every family is different, and communication styles may differ depending on that, but try to avoid coming from an angry place.
 Parents might risk creating toxic stress for their children, so consider their needs.”

 • Give them a voice.
 Children are allowed to be upset by divorce, and parents should try to encourage them to put words to their feelings.
 “Kids need their own voice,” says Croucher.
 “This is the best time for them to learn coping skills and utilize activities to help release these emotions.”

 • Keep things private.
-No matter how frustrated or upset you are with the other parent, avoid venting about them in front of your children.
+No matter how frustrated or upset you may be with the other parent, avoid venting about them in front of your children.
 Parents should try to find an outlet for themselves to release their feelings without including their children in that process.

-Divorce is a complicated situation for any family.
-It is important for parents and children to practice their healthy communication and coping skills every step of the way.
+Divorce is a complicated situation for any family and it is important for parents and children to practice their healthy communication and coping skills every step of the way.

 Related Posts